box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

 ## Summary

-* You're verifying incoming events and forwarding them to be processed.
+* You've verified incoming events and forwarded them to be processed.
-* You're processing events and routing to the appropriate function.
+* You've processed events and routed to the appropriate function.
-* You have a function for processing all users in a channel and for fetching the Slack profile of a single user.
+* You've implemented functions for processing all users in a channel and for fetching the Slack profile of a single user.

 <Observe option='programming.platform' value='node,java'>
   <Next>I've set up my Slack functions</Next>